reklis/redshell/README.markdown

 Generally speaking, the primary goal is seamless client/host integration.
 The ability to type a command from inside a vm, and have it run that command on the vm host.

 Specifically I use this to launch editor windows on my windows host from inside linux vms because quite frankly when it comes to shells, cygwin is just not good enough.
-In theory this can be used for any linux to windows remote communication if configured properly, or as a host exploit of configured poorly.
+In theory this can be used for any linux to windows remote communication if configured properly or as a host exploit if configured poorly.

 ## files and directories